 In 1964, Maureen Wilton's brother brought home a running race ribbon — and the 10-year-old girl decided she wanted one too.
 But people believed running was dangerous for women's health.
 Maureen was determined to prove them wrong, in 1967, the 13-year-old broke the women's world marathon record.
 She was dubbed "Mighty Moe" by the press, but her win kicked off a storm of public disapproval that made her quit running.
 However, her example proved that girls could run — and Mighty Moe herself finally found her way back to the sport decades later.
 This inspiring story of a running pioneer includes a foreword by Kathrine Switzer, the first woman to officially register for the Boston Marathon.

-68.5 million people in our world are displaced — fleeing poverty, violence, and war — and many of them are young.
-Nobel Peace Prize winner Malala Yousafzai recounts the stories of just some of the refugee girls she has met in her global role as an education activist, and connects them to her own story — both becoming an Internally Displaced Person as a young child in Pakistan, and then being forced to flee the homeland she loved after the infamous attempt on her life.
+68.5 million people in our world are displaced — fleeing violence and war — and many of them are young.
+Nobel Peace Prize winner Malala Yousafzai recounts the stories of just some of the displaced and refugee girls she has met in her global role as an education activist, and connects them to her own story — both becoming an Internally Displaced Person as a young child in Pakistan, and then being forced to flee the homeland she loved after the infamous attempt on her life.
 This powerful and personal exploration of the real people behind the immigration crisis and border conflict stories provides a new perspective on these issues to today's teens.

 Kamala Khan, Squirrel Girl, Captain Marvel, Shuri... the Marvel Universe is full of daring, courageous, and heroic girls!
 In this exciting volume from comic book expert Lorraine Cink, kids will learn about both famous and little-known girls and women of Marvel.
 Interesting facts and inspiring stories from both comics and the Marvel Cinematic Universe are paired with vibrant and dynamic illustrations by Alice X. Zhang that encourage new readers to dive in — and longtime fans to dive deeper — into the girl power of Marvel.